lsst/dp0-1_lsst_io/dp0-delegate-resources/index.rst

 **Join the DP0 Delegates Group:** Go to `<https://community.lsst.org/groups>`_ and join "DP0 Delegates".
 This will ensure you have access to the the "Support -- DP0 RSP Services Issues" sub-category.

-**Review the DP0-Related Contents:** Check out the `Support - DP0 <https://community.lsst.org/c/support/dp0/49>`_ sub-category (for all questions and discussions related to DP0, the RSP, the DC2 data set, delegate activities, etc.).
-Check out the "Support -- DP0 RSP Services Issues" sub-category which is dedicated to Q&A and discussion about potential bugs, service outages, etc. Check out all topics that are `tagged with #dp0 <https://community.lsst.org/tag/dp0>`_.
+**Review the DP0-Related Contents:**

+1. `Support - DP0 <https://community.lsst.org/c/support/dp0/49>`_ sub-category, for any and all questions and discussions related to DP0, the RSP, the DC2 data set, delegate activities, scientific analyses, etc.
+2. "Support -- DP0 RSP Services Issues" sub-category which is dedicated to technical Q&A and discussion about potential bugs, service outages, etc.
-..
-Code of Conduct link
+3. All topics that are `tagged with #dp0 <https://community.lsst.org/tag/dp0>`_.
+4. Our forum's `Community Guidelines <https://community.lsst.org/faq>`_.

 .. _Delegate-Homepage-DP0-Delegate-Programming: